saweima12/markedpage/README.md

 # MarkedPage

-A Markdown provider for my svelte blog.
+A Markdown provider for my sveltekit static blog.

+## Features

+- Markdown source provide
+- Customize Classification
+- Support `<!-- more -->` tag, it will add excerpt into frontmatter
+- Use marked to parse markdown context.

-## How to use
+## Usage

 1. Create **./src/site.config.js** to configure setting.
 ```js